rule

 Text 33

+Being clad in yellow, with a broad chest, with well polished, jeweled earrings, with gleaming curly locks of hair and decorated with bangles he, as strong as a lion, came forward with a jar that was filled to the rim with nectar.

 Clad in yellow, with his broad chest, his earrings with pearls well polished, his gleaming curly hair hanging down in strings, came he, decorated with bangles and moving strong as a lion, forward with a jar that to the rim was filled with nectar.

-Clad in yellow, with his broad chest, his earrings with pearls well polished, his gleaming curly hair hanging down in strings, moved he strong as a lion, decorated with bangles, with the jar that to the rim was filled with nectar.
 (Vedabase)

 Text 34

-He was a plenary part of a plenary portion of the Supreme Lord Vishnu known by the name of Dhanvantari who, representing the full knowledge of medical science, was there to demand his share of the sacrifices.
+He was a partial appearance of a part of Lord Vishnu Himself, known by the name of Dhanvantari, who, seeing to medical science, was one of the demigods entitled to a share in the offerings.

 Text 35

+All the Asuras who saw him with the container full of nectar, greedy after the contents, immediately snatched the pot away.

 The Asuras, greedy after all things, who saw him with the container full of nectar, immediately snatched the jug away.

-The asuras, greedy after all things, who saw him with the container full of nectar, immediately snatched the jug away.
 (Vedabase)

 Text 36